-Passenger enplanements in fiscal year 2023-24 increased by 8.9% from 23.4 million to 25.5 million passengers.
-Domestic passenger enplanements increased by 4.7%, and international enplanements increased by 20.7%.
-Overall enplanements increased by 2.1 million passengers, comprised of 0.8 million in domestic and 1.3 million in international enplanements.
-Passenger traffic continues to close the gap to pre-pandemic levels, and has recovered to 89.1%, with domestic and international recoveries to 84.4% and 102.9%, respectively, compared to fiscal year 2018-19 (the last full fiscal year before the Coronavirus Disease 2019 (COVID-19) pandemic).
+Passenger enplanements in fiscal year 2024-25 increased by 5.9% from 25.5 million to 27.0 million passengers.
+Domestic passenger enplanements increased by 5.6%, and international enplanements increased by 5.9%.
+Overall enplanements increased by approximately 1.5 million passengers, comprised of approximately 1.1 million in domestic and 0.4 million in international enplanements.

-Sources: Airport's Analysis of Airline Traffic, Fiscal Years 2024 and 2023.
+1 Sources: Airport's Analysis of Airline Traffic, Fiscal Years 2025 and 2024.